FRCTeam3543/Code-2016-17/README.md

 Did you get this far?
 Go on #general in slack and type WOOHOO!!
 Or, if you got this far and s__t's not working, go on #general in slack and ask for help!

+## More tools and resources

+*  `git` will be your best friend and is a key tool nearly all professional programmers use (alas, some are forced to use crappier competitor's tools).
+Here are some more resources describing all the cool things it can do: [git - the simple guide](http://rogerdudler.github.io/git-guide/) and [Git Beginners Guide for Dummies](https://backlogtool.com/git-guide/en/).
+*  That shell you're typing commands into - it does a lot, and there are lots of really useful Linux commands.
+[Here's a tutorial on using the shell](http://linuxcommand.org/learning_the_shell.php)
+*  [Learn Python](http://www.learnpython.org/) has a great, hands-on tutorial for learning the Python programming language.
+You type your code in a window in the browser and it checks your work.
+Do it!